 Stick to the minutes per topic laid out in your agenda, and be respectful of others' time!

 For the most accurate transcription, speakers should identify themselves each time they speak (i.e., "This is Tom, and I think" or "This is Debbie, and I'd like to add...").
-Since we won't have heard their voices before, it is extremely difficult to accurately identify each speaker otherwise.
+Since we may not have heard their voices before, it is extremely difficult to accurately identify each speaker otherwise.
 If this is impractical, speakers should introduce themselves at the beginning of the call and at least the first few times they are speaking.
-Those few sentences MAY help our transcriptionist accurately identify a voice.
+Those few sentences may help your transcriptionist accurately identify a voice.
 Whenever possible, provide a participant list.